silveste/learning-stuff/README.md

 ## Introduction

-This repository has two main purposes: **learn about GIT and GitHub** while I am doing it and **organise all my notes and exercices** to become a developer.
-For those that don't know where to start I recommend visit [kamranahmedse developer-roadmap](https://github.com/kamranahmedse/developer-roadmap)
+This repository has two main purposes: **learn about GIT and GitHub** while I am doing it and **organise all my notes and exercices** to become a developer and also a third one smaller goal which is learn markdown.

+The repository will probably have unnecessary branches and commits in order to find out how git and github works.

+In order to organise all topics that I would like to learn.
+I set a list of subjects which are my learning targets and a list of learning materials that are the means to achieve them.

+Regarding the subjects, all the information is contained in markdown files in subjects directory.
+The reason why there are a lot of markdown files is because I used them to learn it.

+The chosen topics to learn are based in [kamranahmedse developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) and in my personal preferences.
+From my personal point of view I decided to learn a bit about everything (Frontend and Backend) to have a general overview and then decide which one I would like to specialize.

+This repository only covers the general overview part.
+Regarding the time needed to achieve all goals I consider that it would take around 3 years (1.5 already done at the time that I started the repository) or 1 dedicating full time.

-## List of Subjects
+## List of Subjects <!--Future: If a new subject is added remember update MD template-->

-To become a full stack developer the following list shows the topics that I aim to learn sorted by areas and listed in alphabetical order:
+The following topics are my goals to become a frontend, backend or even full stack developer.
+The topics are sorted by areas and listed in alphabetical order.

+Every link leads to a markdown in the subjects directory that contains a comprehensive description (usually from wikipedia), the materials used to learn about it, documentation used as a reference guides and related topics.

+The following emticons show the status achieved:
-(:white_medium_square: not started, :clock1: started, :white_check_mark: done)
+(:white_medium_square: not started, :clock1: started, :white_check_mark: goal)

 ### General Concepts